pvilas/mikrotik-firewall-rules-to-csv/README.md

 One solution would be to transform the rule list into a a spreadsheet and be able to order it by some field, change column order, etc.

-First, download the firewall rules to a file named firewall.txt
+First, download the firewall rules to a file

 ```
 ip firewall filter export=firewall
 ```

-Then download from files the file ```firewall.rsc```, next execute the program
+Then download from files the file ```firewall.rsc``` on the same directory of the python script, next execute the program

 ```
 python fw_mk.py